lightbend/kubeflow-recommender/README.md

 Ksonnet definitions for these can be found [here](ks_app/README.md)
 * Deploy model serving components recommender and recommender1 following [this blog posts](https://www.lightbend.com/blog/how-to-deploy-kubeflow-on-lightbend-platform-openshift-kubeflow-model-serving)
 Ksonnet definitions for these can be found [here](ks_app/README.md)
-* Deploy Strimzi following this [documentation](https://developer.lightbend.com/guides/openshift-deployment/lagom/deploying-kafka.html#installing-strimzi).
-Choose Strimzi version that you need.
+* Deploy Strimzi following this [documentation](https://developer.lightbend.com/docs/fast-data-platform/current-OpenShift/#strimzi-operator-kafka).
 After the operator is installed, use this [yaml file](kafka/kafka.yaml) to create Kafka cluster
 * Deploy model server and request provider using this [chart](recommenderchart)
 * Enable usage of Argo following [blog post](https://www.lightbend.com/blog/how-to-deploy-kubeflow-on-lightbend-platform-openshift-support-components-kubeflow)